eclipse-edc/Connector/docs/developer/decision-records/2022-08-04-async-code-testing-practices/README.md

 * using the `CoundDownLatch` object
 * using the `Awaitility` library

-The goal of `CountDownLatch` objects and the `Awaitility` library is to cause a thread to block until other threads have completed a given task.
-Something useful in order to test Asynchronous threads.
+The goal of `CountDownLatch` objects and the `Awaitility` library is to block a thread until other threads have completed a particular task.
+This is useful for testing asynchronous threads.

 The idea is to avoid using `CoundDownLatch` and start only using `Awaitility`.